Domestic Contretemps and Domestic Violence Laws in NJ

 “Here, there was absolutely no history of threats, harassment, physical or mental abuse or violence between parties, who were on the threshold of dissolving their marriage when a conflict over property occurred.
 What happened was that plaintiff and defendant, whose relationship the trial judge correctly characterized as broken down, had a disagreement.
 As a result, defendant said something to plaintiff in annoyance which upset and alarmed her.”
 Peranio.

 Domestic violence is a serious problem that should not be taken lightly.
 However, under New Jersey law only certain types of serious issues rise to the level of domestic violence.
-If you have been in a domestic violence situation and need legal assistance, please call of Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free 30 minute in office consultation.
+If you have been in a domestic violence situation and need legal assistance, please call of Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free comprehensive in office consultation.

 Peranio v.
 Peranio, 280 N.J.
 Super 47 (App.Div.1995)